 Sweet and Spicy Sausage and Corn Chowder with Farm Fresh Corn

 Corn chowder is a great way to use up that farm fresh corn you buy from your local Farmer’s Market or get on sale in the summer from your favorite grocery store.

-This delicious, creamy soup isn’t as decadent as you might think.
+This delicious, creamy soup isn’t as calorie loaded as you might think.
 Instead of using large amounts of heavy cream or other dairy products, this soup gets its silky texture by pureeing several cups of the soup from the skillet and adding a modest amount of half and half.

 Chorizo Sausage is a spicy pork sausage that gives this corn chowder recipe even more of a delicious flavor.
 Serve your chowder with some cornbread with honey & cheddar and a great big salad with lots of garden-fresh tomatoes.